apache/mxnet/docs/how_to/perf.md

 # Some Tips for Improving MXNet Performance
-Even fixing the training or deployment environment and parallelization scheme, a number of configuration settings and data-handling choices can impact performance.
+Even after fixing the training or deployment environment and parallelization scheme, a number of configuration settings and data-handling choices can impact the _MXNet_ performance.
 In this document, we address some tips for improving _MXNet_ performance.

 Performance is mainly affected by the following 4 factors: